 Have a roaring good time!

-If your son not learned how to ride a two-wheeler, free one of your weekends and bring him the nearby park and rent a bike!
+If your son has not learned how to ride a two-wheeler, free one of your weekends and bring him to the nearby park and rent a bike!

 You can try getting your son started on a Learner Bicycle first, before starting on the normal bicycle.
 Coastline Leisure at Pasir Ris Car Park C has sessions on Sundays for children who are new to cycling.
 Oh and did we mention, parking is free of charge!

 10. Longkang Fishing

 There are quite a few places in modern Singapore where you can still bring your children to experience longkang fishing or kampong fishing.
 Children, especially boys, will love an hour or two trying to catch that sneaky fish.
 Check out this list of Longkang Fishing venues in Singapore compiled for you.

 What other activities do you do with your son?
 Share them with us in the comments below!